webduvet/firebase-mapper/README.md

 Right now I can't think of any usecase where the reference key is not unique identifier created by increment or push ID

 #### type list
-should be created with class of which object list should contain. list needs to have a method pushNew where creates new record. it should contain a aginator or endless scrolling feature. should take care of priorities. should allow for changing prioritties within the list.
+should be created with class of which object list should contain. list needs to have a method pushNew where creates new record. it should contain a paginator or endless scrolling feature. should take care of priorities. should allow for changing prioritties within the list.